 The Group considers the business from both a geographic and product perspective.
-From a product perspective, management assesses the performance of:
+From a product perspective, for the year ended 31 December 2022, management assesses the performance of:

 - (a) the electronic products segment the manufacture and trading of electronic products, plastic moulds, plastic and other components for electronic products; - (b) the biodiesel products segment the trading of biodiesel products and provision of energy efficient gas stoves in Hong Kong; and - (c) the energy saving business segment the provision of energy saving business solutions to customers.